fummicc1/csv2img/README.md

 ## Usage

-You cloud convert csv into image in 3 ways.
+You cloud convert csv into image / pdf in 3 ways.

 1. Via raw `String`.